Chicago cancels classes after union backs remote learning

 CHICAGO — Leaders of Chicago Public Schools canceled classes Wednesday after the teachers union voted to switch to remote learning due to the surge in COVID-19 cases, the latest development in an escalating battle over pandemic safety protocols in the nation's third-largest school district.

-Chicago has rejected a districtwide return to remote instruction, saying it was disastrous for children's learning and mental health.
-But the union argued the district's safety protocols are lacking and both teachers and students are vulnerable.
+Chicago has rejected a districtwide return to remote instruction, saying it was disastrous for children's learning and mental health, and the status of instruction for the rest of the week was in limbo.
+The union argued the district's safety protocols are lacking and both teachers and students are vulnerable.

+Students in the roughly 350,000-student district had returned to class Monday in Chicago after a two-week winter break with COVID-19 infections and hospitalizations fueled by the omicron variant at record levels.
+School districts nationwide have grappled with the same issue, with most opting to stay open while ramping up virus testing, tweaking protocols and making other real-time adjustments in response to the shifting pandemic.

+Chicago Teachers Union President Jesse Sharkey said the union planned to meet Wednesday afternoon with district officials.
+But he said teachers don't want to return to in-person instruction until the current omicron-driven surge has subsided.

 "We are deeply concerned about this decision but even more concerned about its impact on the health, safety, and well-being of our students and families," the district said in a statement.